Share on your favorite

 Clarity - Symbolizing clarity of thought and purpose.

-Clarity - Symbolizing clarity of thought and purpose for the child's life.
+Clarity - Clarity - Symbolizing clarity of thought and purpose - carries meaning in Japanese naming tradition.
+May your child embody the positive aspects of clarity throughout life.

 Appealing - Having an attractive appearance, color, voice, taste, etc.